Belgrave - Selby

 Belgrave - Selby shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high at 29.4%, including 9.9% in primary education, 8.6% in secondary education, and 4.9% in tertiary education.
+Educational participation is high, with 29.4% of residents currently enrolled in formal education, including 9.9% in primary education, 8.6% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education